 Theorical explanations about regression of Smart Predict

-The regression of SAC Smart Predict relies on the Structural Risk Minimization (SRM) principle and uses the same process as classification to generate a predictive model.
+The regression of SAC Smart Predict relies on the gradient boosting technique, and uses the same process as classification to generate a predictive model.
 Thus I redirect you to the section “Theoretical explanations about Smart Predict classification” in the dedicated blog “Classification in SAP Analytics Cloud in Detail” to get detailed explanations.

 Understand the outputs of a Smart Predict regression